 The non-conformity grading system gives your company warnings and opportunities to implement improvements to avoid a certificate suspension.
-If there have been breaches of product integrity or the chain of custody, your certificate could be immediately suspended.
+If there has been a breach of product integrity or the chain of custody, there is cause for immediate action.

 A certificate can be suspended for any of the following reasons: